gityoav/pyg-cell/README.md

     >>> db = partial(sql_table, server = server,
             db = 'test_db', table = 'people', schema = 'dbo',
-            pk = ['name', 'surname'], doc = True, writer = 'c:/temp/%name/%surname.npy')
+            pk = ['name', 'surname'], doc = True, writer = 'c:/temp/%name/%surname.npy') ## please save numpy arrays/pandas in local file syste, using this location as "root" for the document

     >>> a = pd.Series([1,2,3])
     >>> b = pd.Series([4,5,6])
     >>> c = db_cell(f, a = a, b = b, db = db, name = 'adam', surname = 'smith')()
 ```

-The document is saved in the sql people table, but the actual data is saved in the lcoal file:
+The document is saved in the sql people table, but the actual data is saved in the local files.
+Since there are three keys which are arrays/pandas, there will be three files:

 ```
     >>> import os